Abhijith7711/Sentiment-analysis/README.md

 - Accepts input in Malayalam language for movie reviews.
 - Predicts the sentiment as Positive or Negative.
 - Alerts the user to write in Malayalam if the input is in any other language.
-- Includes a user-friendly interface with Bootstrap and loading spinner animations.
+- Includes a user-friendly interface with Bootstrap.
 ## Technologies Used
 - **Backend**: Python, Flask
 - **Machine Learning**: Support Vector Machine (SVM), TF-IDF Vectorization